Member Favorites: 144

 Shougo Kawada (川田 章吾)Boy #5 Shougo Kawada, portrayed as a loner within the class ranks, is a transfer student.
 He is put in Class B about two months before the program takes place.
-He is the winner of a previous program, some three years prior.
+He is the winner of a previous program, 2 years prior.

 Shougo is a transfer student in all three versions.
 In the novel and manga Shougo, who was from Kobe Second District Junior High School in Kobe in Hyougo Prefecture, was put in Shirowa Junior High School's Class 3-B in Shiroiwa, Kagawa Prefecture a few months before the Program.
 In the film he is a transfer from Kobe Number 5 Junior High School who does not appear on the scene until after the rest of the class has woken up on the Island; in the film the rest of the class is from the Kanagawa Prefecture instead.

 In the novel, he is described as having a "body built like a middleweight boxer's."
 His hair is described as having "hair cropped so short he looked like a monk" and had a "long scar from what appeared to be a knife wound [which] ran over his left brow, and...two round scars next to each other on his left shoulder [that] looked like gunshot wounds."

 He has fought on the Program, which held his class, 3-C, two years before (three years in the film) and won it.
 He was the son of a doctor, but in the film he also says his father was a fisherman and a chef.
 In the manga, the reader sees a scene in which he treats a baby suffering from burns and is very harsh to the already distressed mother.

 Shougo also sometimes mentions a girl called Keiko Onuki who was in the last program with him.
 In the manga, she was the one who presented him the bird caller as a gift.

 In the film, Shougo is given a Franchi SPAS-12 shotgun at the start of the Program, whereas in the novel and manga he gets a Remington 870.